 The Positivity Project’s (P2) lessons and concepts align with state-specific mental health and social-emotional learning (SEL) competencies and academic standards.
 P2 also interfaces with multi-tiered interventions, PBIS, Restorative Practices, and more.
 P2 resources are differentiated Pre-K–12 and centered on positive psychology’s 24 character strengths and the five Other People Mindset elements.

 We invite you to dig into the state-specific alignment resources and blog posts listed below to learn more about how a P2 partnership can support the unique needs of your school or district.

-Educators often ask how well P2 aligns with social-emotional learning (SEL) standards.
-The answer is that P2 is tightly aligned.
+Educators often ask if P2 aligns with specific social-emotional learning (SEL) standards.
+The answer is that P2 is well aligned.
 Although each state has its own standards, they typically follow the five competencies from the Collaborative for Academic, Social, and Emotional Learning (CASEL).
 These competencies are self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.

-To see how P2 aligns with CASEL and specific state SEL standards, choose an option below.
+To see how P2 aligns with specific state SEL standards and CASEL, choose an option below.